souheilbz/IsimClub/README.md

-IsimClub is a club management app that helps you find the right club for you..
+IsimClub is a club management app that helps you find the right club for you.